-Already picked a roommate, asked the right questions beforehand, but now having trouble getting him/her to do chores.
+Already picked a roommate, asked the right questions beforehand, but now having trouble getting him or her to do their fair share of the chores.
 Household chores are a necessity for any apartment or home, which is why everyone needs to chip in – including your roommate.
-So, how do you get your roommate to do their share of the chores?
+So, how do you convince your roommate to do their fair share of the chores?

 Here are some tips:

 Have a Candid Discussion About Cleanliness

 It’s important to have a frank discussion about what cleanliness means to you.
 Discuss and come to an agreement as to what is and isn’t acceptable.
 For example, can dishes be left out overnight?
 How often does trash need to be taken out?
 Are clothes allowed to be on the floor if temporary?
 How long can empty food containers or cups be on the counter?
 How frequently do you need to vacuum?
 You shouldn’t be surprised to learn that your definitions of cleanliness probably don’t align.

 Once you have talked about the standard of cleanliness for the apartment, it’s important to determine roles and responsibilities so everyone knows what they have to do.
 Put together a list of household chores (in writing) and determine who will do what and how often.
 Some important household chores to consider including on your list –

 - Sink dishwashing – who washes dishes after every meal or at the end of the day?